berkealgul/NeuralEvolution-Self-Driving/README.md

 If you want to create an empty map from scratch you can replace "/mapData.json" file with "MapTools/emptyMap.json"

-<b>Note</b> : checkpoint cant be deleted and you need to place them in order from start to finish of the parkour
+<b>Note</b> : Checkpoints cant be deleted and you need to place them in order from start to finish of the parkour